Thought-provoking AI pictures predict what Blackpool will be like in the future

-13 futuristic Blackpool pictures depicted by Artificial Intelligence from Bloomfield Road to Blackpool Tower
+13 futuristic pictures of Blackpool depicted by AI from Bloomfield Road to Blackpool Tower

 What will Blackpool look like in 100 years' time, or even 2000 years?
 These are the questions we wanted to know the answers to - so we asked an AI art generator to predict our town's future.